 She said,—I know this like the back of my hand.

 I am comfortable, and I don’t have to worry about anything.

 It’s like investing in my backyard.

 It gives you the advantage of intimate market knowledge and efficiency.

 However, if you stay in a local market because of certain reluctance, you may miss out because of your fear.

-People often ask if they should a new market when they invest—or chose home ground.
+People often ask if they should pick a new market when they invest—or chose home ground.

 That is a good question.